Telford Campus: food, fitness and fun

 You’ve got plenty of choice if you need a film fix.
 Head to Cineworld at Southwater for all the big screen action and for £2 off with your student discount.
-Alternatively, Odeon in the town centre has 10 screens, and if you’re lucky enough to be able to get to a screening before 5pm (Mon-Thurs), you can get their Supersaver tickets!
+Alternatively, if you sign up to myODEON, you an see a show on Mondays from only £6, and make ticket savings throughout the week at the Odeon in the town centre.
 Or, if you prefer the more intimate setting of independent cinemas, head to the Wellington Orbit for some movie magic.

 4) Fitness can be fun

 While you can go for a kick-about on campus, Telford offers an intriguing variety of alternative ways to get a bit of exercise, keep fit, and have fun.
 Perfect your Dancing On Ice moves at Telford Ice Rink, where you can also catch the ice-hockey team, Telford Tigers.
 Brush-up your slope skills, whatever the weather, at Telford Snowboard and Ski Centre, or for an all-over workout, gather your mates and try out Airea51’s trampolines and assault courses.